-On my recent trip to the Masai Mara I was lucky enough to see two crossings.
-The first was pretty momentous, and starred a crocodile the width of a dinner table.
+On a trip to the Masai Mara, I was lucky to see two crossings.
+The first was pretty momentous and starred a crocodile the width of a dinner table.
 As I’m sure you’ve probably guessed, he wasn’t there to cheer on the wildebeests.

 As the crossing whipped into full swing, I’m not sure what caught my attention but I looked to the right.
 It took a few seconds to register what I was seeing and a couple more to start focusing on it.
 The croc had found his victim and the struggle was underway.